fhsclock/fhsclock.github.io/README.md

 # FHS Clock!
 A clock that is synchronized to Franklin High School's time.
+Each background is from Wisconsin, and is randomized by using Unsplash's API.

 <a href="https://fhsclock.github.io">View Project</a>